the-vegetarian-vampire/Smart-Contract-Resources/README.md

 `data Locations` - Storage, Memory and Calldata
   1. storage - variable is a state variable (store on blockchain)
   2. memory - variable is in memory and it exists while a function is being called
-  3. calldata - special data location that contains function arguments
+  3. calldata - special data location that contains function arguments: [decoding calldata](https://youtu.be/sas02qSFZ74?t=38028)

 `delegatcall` - identical to a message call apart from the fact that the code at the target address is executed in the context; a contract can dynamically load code from a different address at runtime.
 Storage, current address and balance still refer to the calling contract, only the code is taken from the called address.
 Pattick Collins explanation [1:05:07:37](https://youtu.be/gyMwXuJrbJQ?list=PLQj6KMbjsRt7ft3xEtU8WhkK5-TsxDplY&t=104857); [shorter video](https://www.youtube.com/watch?v=uawCDnxFJ-0)